Introducing Holiday Let Mortgages

 The actual amount we lend is determined by your client’s ability to afford the loan based on their expected holiday let rental income.

-Your client will need to show that the property can yield a minimum rental income of 145% of interest payments at 5.5%.
+Your client will need to show that the property can yield a minimum rental income of 145% of interest payments at the lowest of either pay rate + 3% or 5.5% for a 2 year fixed, or the higher of pay rate or SVR if a 5 year is taken.
 We take an average of 30 weeks rental income using an average of the weekly high season, medium season and low season rental income figures they provide on the application form.

 Yes, as long as the whole property is rented out and it meets all our eligibility requirements.